AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

 - `<APP_IMAGE>` is the name to tag the image with, e.g., `object_detection_yolov5:1.0`.
 - `<ARCH>` is the SDK architecture, `armv7hf` or `aarch64`.
 - `<CHIP>` is the chip type, `artpec9`, `artpec8`, or `cpu`.

+> [!NOTE]
+> This example may not build on Apple Silicon computers due to a Docker compatibility issue.
+> To work around this, you can disable the "Use Rosetta for x86_64/amd64 emulation on Apple Silicon" option in Docker Desktop's General settings: **Settings → General → Virtual Machine Options**
+>
+> Note that disabling Rosetta allows the example to build successfully, but performance may be impacted as some optimizations for emulation are turned off.
+So, turn it on and off when needed.

 Copy the result from the container image to a local directory `build`: